josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 which is just a fancy name for [-1 to 1], though it is important to keep in mind.
 As a post processing step to the vertex shader, the gpu divides the output vertex coordinates by the w component and brings the coordinates to [0 to 1], which is the final position of the vertex on-screen.

-Let's start with the standard shader löve uses and break it down.
+Let's start with the standard shader LÖVE uses and break it down.

 ```glsl
 varying vec4 vpos;